-*1 unit = 2% of your bankroll.
+- We recommend that 1 unit = 1% of your bankroll.

-We recommend still betting anything that is less than 5% worse than our line.
+In general, we recommend still betting anything that is less than 5% worse than our line.

 The only time we would recommend betting on a pick that is more than 5% worse is on small lines in which the difference will result in a tie and not a loss.